-The sugar-free diet plan is one of the most famous, and most followed, eating plans out there - but what exactly is it?
+The sugar-free plan is one of the most famous, and most followed, eating plans out there - but what exactly is it?

-So whether you're looking to sustainably cut sugar out of your diet completely or just look for easy ways to reduce your sugar intake, without having to follow an extreme diet (opens in new tab) or resort to detoxing (opens in new tab), our expert-approved plan can help.
+So whether you're looking to sustainably cut sugar out of your diet completely or just look for easy ways to reduce your sugar intake, without having to detox, our expert-approved plan can help.